Introduction to Garlic Cultivation Project Report:

 Pest and disease control of Garlic

-The garlic plants are generally infected with diseases like onion yellow dwarf disease, leek yellow stripe, Irish yellow spot, purple blotch, stemphylium blight, white rot, brown rust, pink root, neck rot etc. The control measures include the removal of diseased parts and following crop rotation.
-Using disease resistant cultivars as planting material can also reduce the occurrence of diseases.
+The garlic plants are generally infected with diseases like onion yellow dwarf disease, leek yellow stripe, Irish yellow spot, purple blotch, stemphylium blight, white rot, brown rust, pink root, neck rot, etc. The control measures include the removal of diseased parts and following crop rotation.
+Using disease-resistant cultivars as planting material can also reduce the occurrence of diseases.
 Doing soil solarisation before garlic cultivation can also help control some soil-borne diseases.
-If the infection is more severe than one can use the recommended dose of fungicides to control the spread of diseases.
+If the infection is more severe then one can use the recommended dose of fungicides to control the spread of diseases.

 Harvest and yield of Garlic